Course Outline

 Format:

-Students will prepare a written report of no more than 2,500 words using APA7 style, and then present their concept through an oral presentation.
-The artefact will be written in plain English and provide suitable information that a non technical person may understand.
+Students will prepare a written report of no more than 2,500 words using APA7 referencing style.
+The artefact will be written in Australian English and provide suitable information that a technical and non technical person may understand.

 Criteria: